zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

     When this parameter is set to `true`, the Gateway allows encoded characters to be part of URL requests redirected through the Gateway.
 The default setting of `false` is the recommended setting.
 Change this setting to `true` only if you expect certain encoded characters in your application's requests.

     **Important!**  When the expected encoded character is an encoded slash or backslash (`%2F`, `%5C`), make sure the Gateway is also configured to allow encoded slashes.
 For more info see [Installing the Zowe runtime on z/OS](../../user-guide/install-zos.md).

+* **customMetadata.apiml.connectTimeout**

+    Value in milliseconds that specifies a period, in which this service should establish a single non-managed connection with API ML.
+If omitted, default value specified in API ML gateway service configuration is used.

+* **customMetadata.apiml.readTimeout**

+    Value in milliseconds that specifies maximum time of inactivity between two packets in response from this service to API ML.
+If omitted, default value specified in API ML gateway service configuration is used.

+* **customMetadata.apiml.connectionManagerTimeout**

+    HttpClient employs a special entity to manage access to HTTP connections called HTTP connection manager.
+The purpose of an HTTP connection manager is to serve as a factory for new HTTP connections, to manage life cycle of persistent connections and to synchronize access to persistent connections.
+Internally it works with managed connections witch serves as proxy for real connections.
+ConnectionManagerTimeout specifies a period, in which managed connections with API ML should be establish.
+The value is in milliseconds.
+If omitted, default value specified in API ML gateway service configuration is used.

 * **catalogUiTileId**

    This parameter specifies the unique identifier for the API services group.